BalancerMaxis/vote_following_incentives_director/README.md

 2. A variable boost based on the efficiency of the pool (fees/emissions)

 ### Fixed boost
-By default, all pools have a fixed boost of 1.
-Here are some examples of situatuions where fixed boost might be assigned and what it could be:
+By default, all whitelisted pools have a fixed boost of 1.
+Here are some examples of situations where fixed boost might be assigned and what it could be:

 | Desired Outcome/Activity                               | Fixed Boost |
 |--------------------------------------------------------|-------------|